arnavt78/self-driving-car/README.md

 # Self-Driving Car

-Thanks to freeCodeCamp.org for the lesson and code!
+Thanks to freeCodeCamp.org and Dr. Radu Mariescu-Istodor for the lesson!

 See the YouTube video [here](https://www.youtube.com/watch?v=Rs_rAxEsAvI)!